 How the demand for $102,000,000 was calculated is unknown.

-The trial lawyers at Bottar Leone, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of medical malpractice and hospital negligence cases, including those arising out of mistakes made by Slocum-Dickson doctors and St. Elizabeth’s Medical Center hospital negligence.
+The trial lawyers at Bottar Law, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of medical malpractice and hospital negligence cases, including those arising out of mistakes made by Slocum-Dickson doctors and St. Elizabeth’s Medical Center hospital negligence.
 If you or a loved one were injured due to medical malpractice, such as a failure to diagnose or surgical error, you and/or your family may be entitled to compensation for lifelong health care, medical expenses, medical bills, loss of income, and pain and suffering.